WELCOME TO NEW INTERNATIONAL OWLS!

 To learn more about required immunizations and COVID-19 related questions for all incoming full-time students, visit Temple University's Student Health Services.

 - New first-year students will register for an Orientation session that includes academic advising after completing the required "Next Steps" on TUportal.
 Academic advising involves students meeting their academic advisor in their school or college and selecting courses for the coming semester.
-For Fall 2021, international students can attend any First-year Orientation session for their School/College, including a morning session on Thursday, July 22 from 7:00am - 11:30am EDT that may better meet your needs depending on time zone.
-Visit First-year Orientation for more details about First-year Orientation and steps to sign-up.
-For additional questions about this process, please email our office at firstname.lastname@example.org.
+For Spring 2023, new international students can attend any First-Year Orientation session offered for their school/college.
+Please contact Orient@temple.edu with any questions about times/dates.

 - New transfer students will register for an academic advising session after completing the required "Next Steps" on TUportal.
 Academic advising involves students meeting their academic advisor in their school or college and selecting courses for the coming semester.
-For Fall 2021, international transfer students can attend any Transfer Orientation session for their School/College.
-These are scheduled in May, June, July, and August.
-Visit Transfer Orientation for more details about First-year Orientation and steps to sign-up.
-For additional questions about this process, please email our office at email@example.com.
+There are multiple sessions offered and students can select an open date on TUPortal.
+Visit Transfer Orientation for more details about Transfer Advising and steps to sign-up.

 Prior to the start of the academic term, new, deposited students are invited to a virtual Pre-Arrival webinar.
 During this session, both the ISA team and other campus partners will introduce helpful Temple resources and provide information regarding arrival processes.
 This session is not mandatory, but highly recommended for new students.